Owning a chinchilla is a fantastic experience.

 Give it to them, and they will show you the love and affection that you are looking for.

-Please start by reading my post about what fruits a chinchilla can eat that you can read here.
+Please start by reading my post about what fruits a chinchilla can eat.

-After you have read that, read my post about what chinchillas eat in general here.
+After you have read that, read my post about what chinchillas eat in general.

 That will at least get you up to speed and help you understand how to give your chinchilla treats in moderation.

-The last tip that I have for you today is to simply not give up.
-It’s rare that you own a chinchilla for the duration of their life that never warms up to you.
+The last tip I have for you today is to simply not give up.
+It’s rare to own a chinchilla that never warms up to you for the duration of its life.

 Stick with it, remain ethical, and provide the best care possible, and you will be on the right track.